exercism/website-copy/pages/terms.md

 - share or upload defamatory, libellous, or inaccurate content;
 - share or upload any content that is unlawful
-- share or upload content that a reasonable person could deem to be objectionable, offensive, threatening, distressing, or otherwise inappropriate.
+- share or upload content that a reasonable person could deem to be objectionable, offensive, distressing, or otherwise inappropriate.
 We would recommend that you familiarise yourself with our Values and Code of Conduct.
 - impersonate any person or entity, falsely claim an affiliation with any person or entity
 - access the Platform accounts of others without permission, or perform any other fraudulent activity
 - make unsolicited offers and advertisements to other Users of the Platform (including, but not limited to, unsolicited advertising and unsolicited job postings)